georchestra/geofence/georchestra.md

 Advanced geOrchestra users may override this configuration by adding those files in their own configuration folder (config/configurations/yourown) before editing them.

-Howerver, this is not recommended, because this is highly error-prone when upgrading geOrchestra.
+Howerver, **this is not recommended**, because this is highly error-prone when upgrading geOrchestra.
 Instead, you should take advantage of the [GenerateConfig script](https://github.com/georchestra/template/blob/328f39e1a7ffee2c8a74dd91f3c21565856e74a3/build_support/GenerateConfig.groovy#L125) which is located in the ```build_support``` folder of your own configuration.

 #### LDAP configuration

-By default, geofence works with LDAP.
+By default, GeoFence accesses your LDAP tree in order to fetch the users and groups in a local database.

 **VERY Important :** all your LDAP users and groups **MUST** have a unique numeric identifier.
 By default, this attribute is (resp.)  **employeeNumber** and **ou**, but this can be changed in your configuration.